EN10/DL.ai/README.md

+# Neural Networks and Deep Learning

-# Logistic Regression with a Neural Network mindset
+**Logistic Regression with a Neural Network**
 cats.py - Image recognition algorithm that recognizes cats with 70% accuracy!

-Based on Neural Networks and Deep Learning by deeplearning.ai
+**Planar data classification with a hidden layer**
+flowers.py - neural network to correctly classify red and blue generated points that form a flower

 ### Jupyter